ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 For some examples of Python implementations of actor-critic methods, <a href="https://acfpeacekeeper.github.io/github-pages/rl/ml/dl/2024/03/29/Actor-Critic-Methods.html" onerror="this.href='http://localhost:4000/rl/ml/dl/2024/03/29/Actor-Critic-Methods.html'">see here</a>.

-### Ch 13.6: Policy Gradient for Continuing Problems
+## Section 13.6: Policy Gradient for Continuing Problems

 For continuing problems without episode boundaries, the performance must be defined in terms of the average rate of reward per time step: